Getting informed consent for user research

 In fully confidential research, our client does not learn the identity of our participants, has no access to research notes, recordings or other data, and is not involved in analysis.
 They receive only fully anonymised findings.

-Some clients and stakeholders will want to review your consent materials, and some may not be familiar with the ethical and legal reasons for getting informed consent.
+Some clients and stakeholders will want to review our consent materials, and some may not be familiar with the ethical and legal reasons for getting informed consent.

-To avoid any delay in starting research, share the consent materials and processes you plan to use, as soon as possible, with the client and with other organisations whose staff or members you are researching with.
+To avoid any delay in starting research, we share the consent materials and processes we plan to use, as soon as possible, with the client and with other organisations whose staff or members we are researching with.

 Collecting and keeping consent records #